-XI.
-Appraisal and Market Study
+X. Appraisal and Market Study

-CHFA commissions independent, professional market study(ies) and appraisal(s) from an approved list of multifamily rental housing appraisers and market analysts maintained by CHFA, for all multifamily rental housing developments being considered for CHFA mortgage financing.
-For developments funded with LIHTCs without TEBs or CHFA financing, only a market study is required prior to the issuance of the 42(m) letter for 4% LIHTCs or the issuance of the Carryover Allocation Agreement for 9% LIHTCs.
+CHFA commissions independent, professional market study(ies) and appraisal(s) from an approved list of multifamily rental housing appraisers and market analysts maintained by CHFA for all multifamily rental housing developments being considered for CHFA mortgage financing.
+For developments awarded LIHTCs without CHFA-issued TEB or CHFA financing, only a market study is required to be accepted by CHFA in its sole discretion prior to the issuance of (1) the 42(m) letter for 4% LIHTCs or (2) the Carryover Allocation Agreement for 9% LIHTCs.
 CHFA reserves the right to require an appraisal and/or modify its appraisal requirements as may be practical given the circumstances of each transaction.
 Applicants shall make full non-refundable payment in advance.
+Refer to the schedule of market study/appraisal fees in the Multifamily Underwriting Standards Summary section of the Multifamily Rental Housing Program Guideline.

-XII.
+XI.
 Compliance Monitoring